Barker Brothers Building

 Barker Brothers Building, also known as Sassony Building and The Barker, is a historic seven-story building located at 722 S. Broadway in the Broadway Theater District in the historic core of downtown Los Angeles.
 The building's original tenant was Barker Bros., for which it is named after.

 History

-Barker Brothers Building, built in 1909, was designed by Robert Brown Young, the architect responsible for several buildings on Broadway, including O. T. Johnson Block, Forve-Pettebone Building, J. E. Carr Building, Lankershim Hotel, Gebhard Building, and more, and built by Clara Burdette.
+Barker Brothers Building, built in 1909, was designed by Robert Brown Young, the architect responsible for several buildings on Broadway, including O. T. Johnson Block, Forve-Pettebone Building, J. E. Carr Building, Lankershim Hotel, and Gebhard Building, and built by Clara Burdette.
 The building's original tenant was Barker Bros., who were headquartered in the building from 1909 to 1926.
 Upon opening, the building was marketed as "California's largest popular priced furniture store."

 In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with Barker Brothers Building listed as a contributing property in the district.